-WARNING: This product contains a chemical known to the state of California to cause cancer and birth defects or other reproductive harm.
+WARNING: This product contains chemicals known to the state of California to cause cancer and birth defects or other reproductive harm.

-OEHHA is the California office of Environmental Health Hazard Assessment.
+OEHHA is the California Office of Environmental Health Hazard Assessment.
 OEHHA is the California agency that identifies chemicals for the Proposition 65 list.
 OEHHA's mission is to protect and enhance public health and environment by scientific evaluation of risks posed by hazardous substances.
 To learn more about OEHHA go to their website at WWW.OEHHA.CA.GOV.

-Additional information regarding these California regulations can be found at the following web addresses:
+Additional information regarding Proposition 65 can be found at the OEHHA website: